abramov-v/abramov-v/README.md

 ### Hello there! 👋

-I'm Valeriy — a Python developer with an Electrical and control systems engineering background.
+I'm a Python developer.
 I enjoy building clean and reliable systems, automating the boring stuff, and occasionally diving into low-level experiments with devices like Flipper Zero.

 ---